Justinelliott11375/cocktail-app/README.md

 # cocktail-app
 An app to create, store, edit, and share cocktail recipes.
-.env secrete: cookieSecret="SECRET1"
+.env secret: cookieSecret="SECRET1"